Tuesday, 18 January 2022

 Notes to editors:

-The University of Nottingham is a research-intensive university with a proud heritage.
-Studying at the University of Nottingham is a life-changing experience and we pride ourselves on unlocking the potential of our students.
+Ranked 32 in Europe and 16th in the UK by the QS World University Rankings: Europe 2024, the University of Nottingham is a founding member of the Russell Group of research-intensive universities.
+Studying at the University of Nottingham is a life-changing experience, and we pride ourselves on unlocking the potential of our students.
 We have a pioneering spirit, expressed in the vision of our founder Sir Jesse Boot, which has seen us lead the way in establishing campuses in China and Malaysia - part of a globally connected network of education, research and industrial engagement.
-Ranked 103rd out of more than 1,000 institutions globally and 18th in the UK by the QS World University Rankings 2022, the University’s state-of-the-art facilities and inclusive and

 More news…